Letter of the Chairman of the Supervisory Board of mBank S.A. to the Shareholders

 The mandate of a Member of the Management Board expires at the latest on the day of the General Meeting that approves the financial statements for the last full financial year of the term of that Management Board Member.
-The mandate of a Member of the Management Board also expires if the Member dies, resigns from his or her position, or is recalled.
-The mandate of a Member of the Management Board appointed before the end of the term expires on the expiration of mandates of the other Members of the Management Board.
+The mandate of a Member of the Management Board also expires if the Member dies, resigns from his or her position, or is dismissed.
+The mandate of a Member of the Management Board appointed before the end of the term expires on the expiration date of mandates of the other Members of the Management Board.

 Amendments to the Company’s By-Laws

-- The Bank’s registered business name.
+- the Bank’s registered business name;

-- The Bank's registered office, objects and scope of the Bank’s operation.
+- the Bank's registered office, objects and scope of the Bank’s operation;

-- The principles of functioning of the internal control system.
+- the principles of functioning of the internal control system;

-- The own funds and the financial management principles.
+- the own funds and the financial management principles;

-- Shares preferred or limited as to voting rights.
+- shares preferred or limited as to voting rights.